drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/03.profiles/03.profile-management/docs.md

  - View any profile
  - View own profile

  Typically, you will want to allow your *Authenticated Users* (customers) to create profile entities and delete/update/view their own *Customer* profile entities.
 The rest of the permissions are more appropriate for administrative users.

 ### Field permissions module
-If you need to limit access to certain *fields* for the *customer* profile or any other type of profile, the [Field permissions] contrib module can provide that functionality.
+If you need to limit access to certain *fields* for the *customer* profile or any other type of profile, you may be able to utilize display and form view modes to display/hide specific profile fields.
+If you need more sophisticated access control, the [Field permissions] contrib module can provide that functionality.
 For example, suppose each of your customers is assigned to a specific regional sales representative.
 You would like customers to be able to *view* their sales representatives, but only administrative users should be allowed to make sales representative assignments.
 Also, you want to include the *sales representative* field with your order data so that it can be tracked in sales reports.
 So, we want this field to be part of the *Customer* profile.

 #### Customization example: *sales representative* field
 1. Add and install the *Field permissions* module.
 (See the [Extending documentation](../../../02.install-update/06.extending) for instructions.)